 All-American Comics 16 features the first appearance of the Green Lantern of the Golden Age (Alan Scott).
 Note that this character isn't the same as Hal Jordan who would be introduced almost 20 years later.
 Like many comics on this list, this book rarely ever goes up for sale.
 The highest sale was in 2018, but there are higher-graded copies such as the Billy Wright Pedigree CGC 8.0, which sold in 2013 for 203k.
 There is also a CGC 9.4 on the census, which would most likely sell for 7 figures today.

 All-Star Comics 3 hasn't climbed in price like many others on the list, but it has always been a valuable book as it features the first appearance of the first-ever superhero team known as the JSA.
 This can also be considered to be an early comic book crossover.
 The CGC 9.4 listed below sold in 2021, however, there is a Mile High Pedigree CGC 9.6 copy that hasn't come on the market in almost 20 years (sold for $126k in 2002).

 First Appearance of Wonder Woman

 While the cover doesn't make it seem like it, All-Star Comics 8 is extremely important as it features the first appearance of Wonder Woman.
 She isn't quite the first female superhero (In fact, Hawkgirl was introduced a few issues earlier in All-Star Comics 5), but to many, she is the most known.
-The CGC 9.4 listed below (the single highest graded) was sold in 2017, so there's a chance that the value is even higher in today's market.
+The CGC 9.4 listed below (the single highest graded) was sold in 2022, which is up from a $936k sale in 2017.

 Amazing Fantasy 15